Ex-Atlantic Club casino sold again. (This time for real?)

 ATLANTIC CITY, N.J.
 (AP) — Will the fourth time be the charm for Atlantic City's former Atlantic Club casino?

-The Boardwalk property, which has been shuttered since Jan.
-2014, has been sold to a New York firm.

-TJM Properties, a Florida real estate company, says it sold the former casino to Colosseo Atlantic City, a New York investment and construction firm.
-The purchase price was not revealed.
+Florida real estate company TJM Properties said Tuesday it sold the former casino to Colosseo Atlantic City Inc., a New York investment and construction firm.
+The purchase price for the Boardwalk property, which has been shuttered since January 2014, was not revealed.

+Colosseo president Rocco Sebastiani said he plans to run the building as a non-gambling hotel.

+"We're going to renovate the property and reopen it as an 800-room hotel with new retail and new food and beverage offerings," he told The Associated Press.

 TJM has been trying for years without success to sell the property — and make the deal stick.
 Three previous sales have fallen through.